tifchiu/Magic/README.md

-# Sorcery
+# Magic
-Sorcery is a command-line card game resembling Yu-Gi-Oh!, or Magic: The Gathering.
+Magic is a command-line card game resembling Yu-Gi-Oh!, or Magic: The Gathering.
 The various cards and abilities are implemented using objective-C++ strategies (polymorphism and the Observer design pattern, etc.).

 ### TO DO:
 * Add a more elegant GUI